 “Villa Vision and the Aston Villa Foundation are incredibly excited to have the support of both the Wesleyan Foundation and Aston University in helping to establish a deeper understanding of our eye health project.

 "Not only will this evaluation help unearth the level of impact our intervention is having within the community, but it will also allow us to discover ways to develop our provision further and strengthen our reach when trying to address local inequalities in eye care.”

-His research is focused on presbyopia and the restoration of ocular accommodation to the ageing eye.
+Professor Davies's research is focused on presbyopia and the restoration of ocular accommodation to the ageing eye.